-Chronic Obstructive Pulmonary Disease (COPD) is characterized by a persistent airflow limitation that is progressive and interferes with normal breathing.
+Chronic Obstructive Pulmonary Disease (COPD) is characterized by a chronic and persistent airflow limitation that is progressive and interferes with normal breathing.
 It is one of the leading, yet under-recognized causes of morbidity and mortality worldwide.
-Worldwide, more than 300 million people are estimated to have COPD with more than 19 million adults in the US.
+Worldwide, more than 300 million people are estimated to have COPD including an estimated 29 million diagnosed and undiagnosed adults in the US.
 COPD is the fourth leading cause of death in the U.S. and the third leading cause of death worldwide, something the World Health Organization had not predicted to occur until 2030.
-The US annual healthcare burden with COPD is estimated at $50 billion per year, and in Europe about EU50 billion In the UK, 115,000 people are diagnosed with COPD each year – that’s a new diagnosis every 5 minutes.
+The US annual healthcare burden of COPD is estimated at $50 billion per year, and in Europe about EU50 billion In the UK, 115,000 people are diagnosed with COPD each year – that’s a new diagnosis every 5 minutes.
 Even in people with mild or moderate COPD, work productivity is lower than in people without COPD, and about 3-fold decrease in productivity has been reported in COPD patients with high symptom burden.

-- Thickening of the airway wall, which may be the result of a combination of inflammation or hypertrophy of the smooth muscle or mucous glands.
+- 3. Thickening of the airway walls, caused by inflammation or hypertrophy of the smooth muscle or mucous glands.

-- Alteration of structures around the airway, such as emphysematous destruction of the lung tissue itself, can lead to a loss of radial traction on the airway wall with subsequent airway narrowing.
+- 4. Emphysema (destruction of the lung tissue itself), can lead to a loss of radial traction on the airway walls, leading to airway collapse.

 For more information about COPD, the following websites may be useful:

 Global Initiative for Chronic Obstructive Lung Disease (GOLD)

 European Respiratory Society (ERS)

 To learn more about current COPD treatment options, please consult a healthcare professional.